Read time: 5 minutes

 DenGro allows you to capture all of your leads, from all sources, into one central, online account.
 It can also capture the source attribution data for each lead and, not only displays it to help the user better communicate with each lead, but also collates the data into easy to read reports.

-Why not find out how DenGro can help improve your marketing campaign tracking today with a FREE 14 day trial.
+Why not find out how DenGro can help improve your marketing campaign tracking and get started today.

 Visit www.dengro.com to get started.